 Jeremy Wallison’s practice focuses on trial court, appellate and arbitral litigation of complex business disputes.
-For his work in this area, Mr. Wallison, since 2014, has been named to the New York Super Lawyers list, a Thomson Reuters publication honoring the top 5% of lawyers in New York in particular practice areas based on a variety of factors, including peer review and professional achievement.
+For his work in this area, Mr. Wallison, since 2014, has been named to the New York Super Lawyers list, a Thomson Reuters publication honouring the top 5% of lawyers in New York in particular practice areas based on a variety of factors, including peer review and professional achievement.
 At both Wallison & Wallison and, prior to that, as a business litigation partner at Foley & Lardner LLP, Mr. Wallison has achieved remarkable results for clients across diverse industries and areas of law.

 Notable victories include: